GetPaidInBitcoin/DotNetWallet/README.md

 # DotNetWallet

+NOTE:  This project is forked from https://github.com/nopara73/DotNetWallet.
+I am to
+* Refactor to use the command pattern.
+* Add support for segwit addresses.
+* Make the project a lib on Nuget

 Cross platform Bitcoin wallet implementation in .NET Core for a CodeProject tutorial: [Build a Bitcoin wallet in C#](https://www.codeproject.com/script/Articles/ArticleVersion.aspx?waid=214550&aid=1115639)

 The wallet might also will turn out to be the first iteration of a dedicated wallet for a Bitcoin privacy improvement technique, called [TumbleBit](https://github.com/BUSEC/TumbleBit).
 TumbleBit will be integrated through [NTumbleBit](https://github.com/NTumbleBit/NTumbleBit), however in a new repository with new name.
 This repository will stay as is for the shake of a the CodeProject tutorial.